Animation Arts, BA

 Students graduating with the BA in Animation Arts will be able to:

-- Utilize animation across creative and practical contexts including educational, advertising, film production, storyboarding, architecture, video games, and other entertainment and arts industries.
+- Utilize animation across creative and practical contexts, including educational, advertising, film production, storyboarding, architecture, video games, and other entertainment and arts industries.

 Policies and Regulations